 - On July 4, 2018, 242 years after Americans declared their independence from Great Britain’s King George III, Dr. Zar and Major Dan journeyed to the Community Stadium in Ashland, Ohio to celebrate.

-Question for students (and subscribers): Please let us know in the comments section below this article.
+Question for students (and subscribers): What is the most interesting event from this timeline?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!